Welcome to the Hong Kong Hikers Club!

 Trails

 Under the facade of metropolitan skyscrapers and concrete jungles lies a different Hong Kong with lush mountain ranges and forests.
 In fact, the countryside makes up three-quarters of Hong Kong's land.
 With the city’s highly developed transportation system, it’s easy to explore these amazing wonders of nature.
-Here are 10 beginner hiking routes suitable for family outings and romantic dates.

 |